GeorgeET15/arcade-lib/README.md

     ├── stb_image_resize2.h
 ```

-If using image-based sprites or audio, add an `assets/` folder:
+If using audio, add an `assets/` folder:

 ```
 my-game/